chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [SpecRouter: Adaptive Routing for Multi-Level Speculative Decoding in Large Language Models](https://arxiv.org/abs/2505.07680): Multi-Level Speculative Decoding, under guidence of Jidong Zhai
 - [ ] [SLED: A Speculative LLM Decoding Framework for Efficient Edge Serving](https://arxiv.org/abs/2506.09397): deploy draft model on edge divices and shared edge server to verify tokens
 - [ ] [FastVLM: Self-Speculative Decoding for Fast Vision-Language Model Inference](https://arxiv.org/abs/2510.22641): speculation could be used by VLM
+- [ ] [Scaling LLM Speculative Decoding: Non-Autoregressive Forecasting in Large-Batch Scenarios](https://arxiv.org/abs/2511.20340): SpecFormer, a novel architecture that integrates unidirectional and bidirectional attention mechanisms, to combine the autoregressive model's ability to extract information from the entire input sequence with the parallel generation benefits of non-autoregressive models

 #### different model collaboration